Floorp-Projects/Floorp/toolkit/content/widgets/panel-list/README.stories.md

 To achieve the expected behaviour, the menu should open on `mousedown` for mouse events, and `click` for keyboard events.
-This can be accomplished by checking the `event.mozInputSource` property in chrome contexts or `event.detail` in non-chrome contexts (`event.detail` will be the click count which is `0` when a click is from the keyboard).
+This can be accomplished by checking the `event.inputSource` property in chrome contexts or `event.detail` in non-chrome contexts (`event.detail` will be the click count which is `0` when a click is from the keyboard).